Assisted suicide: Restrictions and criteria

 Laws vary in scope from place to place.

-In Canada and many European countries, eligibility also includes 'unbearable suffering' (i.e. the person does not need to be terminally ill).

 In the United States, medical aid in dying is limited to those who have a prognosis of less than six months to live.
 Additionally, it is required in the United States that a physician offer alternative methods to limit a patient's suffering or discomfort, such as hospice or palliative care, before allowing them to agree to medical aid in dying.

-Switzerland

-In Switzerland, a medical diagnosis is not required.
+In Canada and most European countries where the practice is permitted, eligibility also includes 'unbearable suffering' (i.e. the person does not need to be terminally ill).
+Switzerland has some of the least restrictive criteria for medical aid in dying.
+In order to qualify, a medical diagnosis is not required.
 Any person of sound mind can seek assistance to commit suicide.
 The Federal Supreme Court affirmed in 2023 that in case of mental illness, several intensive discussions with the individual, questioning the patient's relatives and obtaining a medical second opinion is sufficient for a doctor to prescribe a lethal drug to a mentally ill person.
 An opinion written by a psychiatric specialist is not necessary.
 The Swiss association Dignitas requires that the person: